 - 3 mg: It is advised to be taken twice a day with food as prescribed by the doctor

-- 4.5 mg: This medicine should be taken twice a day directed by the doctor
+- 4.5 mg: This medicine should be taken twice a day as directed by the doctor

 - 6 mg: It is to be taken twice a day as mentioned in the prescription by the doctor

-Note: This drug should not be given in people who have ever had severe redness, itching, or skin irritation caused by wearing a rivastigmine transdermal skin patch.
+This drug should not be given to people who have ever had severe redness, itching, or skin irritation caused by wearing a Rivastigmine transdermal skin patch.